 In 1977, Inland Empire Paper Company provided a job for the remainder of my career with various positions in timber inventory, silviculture (growing trees), forest management, and other industrial forestry activities.
 During that time I was able to complete additional graduate work in forestry and silviculture.

-Now, forestry consulting beckons.
-Having completed 40 years of learning about and doing forestry, I look forward to personally helping you manage your woodland.
+Now, forestry consulting is my passion.
+Having completed 40 years of learning about and doing forestry, I am enjoying helping you manage your woodland.